makrai/notes/rothe1907-pretrained-seq-gen.md

 * significant improvements over randomly initialized models
 * new SOTA results
 * a pre-trained encoder is an essential component for sequence generation tasks
-* often these tasks benefit from sharing the weights between the encoder/decoder
+* often these tasks benefit from sharing the weights between encoder & decoder
 * over 300 experiments spending thousands of TPU v3 hours
-* Training a language specific BERT model also improves performance over multiln
+* Training a language specific BERT model also improves perf over multilgual

 # 2 Models and Pre-trained Checkpoints